influxdata/docs-v2/content/v2.0/cloud/get-started.md

 - Reads: Total bytes sent out for response to queries in the past 24 hours.
 - Total Query Duration: Sum of time spent processing all queries in the past 24 hours.
 - Storage: Average disk usage every hour, over the past 24 hrs.

-* Query data using Flux, the UI, and the `influx` command line interface.
-See [Query data](https://v2.docs.influxdata.com/v2.0/query-data/).
-* Build custom dashboards to visualize your data.
-See [Visualize data](https://v2.docs.influxdata.com/v2.0/visualize-data/).

 {{% note %}}
 #### Known issues and disabled features